 It’s not enough to say you’re not always right and that you want other opinions.
 You have to create an environment that makes it safe for people to say it.

-Accepting you don’t have all the answers, embracing the fact you will be wrong 50% of the time requires humility and takes guts.
-Do you have the guts to be the type of leader required today?
+As a sales leader, accepting you don’t have all the answers, embracing the fact you will be wrong 50% of the time requires humility and takes guts.
+Do you have the guts to be the type of sales leader required today?
 It’s not easy.
 But it works.

 For more insights about how to be a superstar gap sales leader, check out my book Gap Selling. it could be the best $27 you ever invest in your sales leadership skills.